 But let’s take one more step back and say you wanted to help as many blind people as you could with your donation.
 If you were only able to give $75, would you be able to do more than provide a seeing-eye dog for a week?
 This is the crucial question you should ask.
 With just a little research you can discover that certain kinds of blindness are entirely curable and medical procedures are less expensive in some developing countries.
 Making use of this information, you are in a position to help many more blind people with the same amount of money.
 Astonishingly, certain kind of cataract surgeries in some developing countries only cost about $35 USD.
 Depressingly, many cannot afford it.
 While $35 might not seem like a lot of money in the US, in a developing country, it could equal the entire month’s earnings!
 So by giving just $75 to a charity that uses the less-expensive methods, you would cure two people of blindness for the rest of their lives, that’s a lot longer than a week!

+Whatever problem you would like to tackle, I encourage you to ask “what’s the most good I can do with my donation?”
+You could reach a conclusion you didn’t expect: sometimes it can be more effective to attack the problem indirectly.
 There are many ways to improve education.
 Organizations out there build schools in developing countries and others send teachers to them – but what good are those schools and teachers if their classes are empty?
 Millions of children miss school every day because they are sick with intestinal worms.
 These worms cause pain, malnutrition, disfigurement, and damage to internal organs.

 And how much does the cost-effective charity Schistosomiasis Control Initiative need from you to cure a child for a year?
 Fifty cents!
 There is probably enough change in your pocket right now to cure a child and improve her education!

+I didn’t know all these things when I started giving.
+I knew Americans gave on average 5% of their income, and I knew I should be helping people, so when I was a college student, I started giving to charities.
+My donations surely helped others, but I felt like my contribution was insignificant.
 I used to focus my attention on charities with low administrative costs, so that as much of my donation as possible would go to help people … but that was a bad strategy.
 To help people well, an organization must spend money on research and continued monitoring to find and maintain the most effective ways to help.